LuoRenqiang/ChronoVision/README.md

 This repository contains the official code and evaluation data for the paper **"Seeing Time: Benchmarking Chronological Reasoning and Shortcut Biases in Vision-Language Models"**.

-[cite_start]We introduce **ChronoVision**, a novel benchmark designed to evaluate how Vision-Language Models (VLMs) perceive and reason about time[cite: 57].
+We introduce **ChronoVision**, a novel benchmark designed to evaluate how Vision-Language Models (VLMs) perceive and reason about time.
 Unlike existing benchmarks that focus on simple frame sequencing, our work delves into:
-- [cite_start]**🕵️‍♂️ Chronological Logic:** Reasoning about historical artifacts and object evolution[cite: 58].
+- **🕵️‍♂️ Chronological Logic:** Reasoning about historical artifacts and object evolution.
-- [cite_start]**📰 Cross-Modal Alignment:** Synchronizing visual evidence with time-sensitive news text[cite: 59].
+- **📰 Cross-Modal Alignment:** Synchronizing visual evidence with time-sensitive news text.
-- [cite_start]**⚠️ Shortcut Bias Detection:** Exposing the "grayscale equals old" heuristic that many SOTA models suffer from[cite: 60, 61].
+- **⚠️ Shortcut Bias Detection:** Exposing the "grayscale equals old" heuristic that many SOTA models suffer from.

 ---

 ## 📚 Datasets

-[cite_start]Our benchmark consists of three specialized datasets, meticulously curated to test different aspects of temporal reasoning[cite: 59, 244].
+Our benchmark consists of three specialized datasets, meticulously curated to test different aspects of temporal reasoning.

 **📥 Download:** [HuggingFace Dataset](https://huggingface.co/datasets/Q1anK/ChronoVision)